criveraalvarez/IoT_CWE-CAPEC_Dataset/README.md

 Searching for possible sources, we used the dataset from [Rivera et al.](https://doi.org/10.1007/978-3-030-94822-1\_7) and added technical information (from Zoomeye) to form our dataset-0 (Table-1).
 Analysing this dataset, we found two problems: First, the information is organised in features rather than just text; Secondly, the classes predicted are risk labels(Low, Medium, High, Critical).

 We solved these problems by conducting the following activities:
-- Utilise the features that provide mainly textual information (the numeric-based features do not provide information when used as part of a larger text) and put them together.
+- Utilise the features that provide mainly textual information (the numeric-based features do not provide information when used as part of a larger text) and combine them.
-Since the records match the vulnerability codes that the NVD generates, we used a program to query the CVE code and obtained the text of each record's weakness(es).
+- Since the records match the vulnerability codes that the NVD generates, we used a program to query the CVE code and obtained the text of each record's weakness(es).
-- To complement the information of each device, we extracted five technical features through the ZoomEye search engine and pasted added to the corresponding text of each record of the dataset.
+- To complement the information of each device, we extracted five technical features through the ZoomEye search engine and pasted them into the corresponding text of each record of the dataset.
-We searched the NVD for only the CVEs in the IoT devices database, obtained the corresponding vulnerability description, and used it as a new record.
+- We searched the NVD for only the CVEs in the IoT devices database, obtained the corresponding vulnerability description, and used it as a new record.
 We extracted the CVE's weakness(es) and added it to the DS.
+- We extracted the weakness(es) of the CVE and added it to the DS.

 **Table 1.
 Dataset-0 features.**